Directed Self Placement (DSP) for English

 Continue with the online English self-placement process.
 The entire assessment will take approximately 15-20 minutes.
 You can also use the pdf version and email the completed form to email@example.com.

 After you complete and submit the questionnaire, you will receive an email confirmation of your course selection.
-You have several options for registering at that point:
+Testing Center staff will upload your placement within 24 hours, Monday-Friday.
+Once you have received your placement, you have several options for registering at that point:

 - If you would like to discuss your course selection, you can take your email confirmation with you when you meet with an advisor in person, or email it to firstname.lastname@example.org.